psychoinformatics-de/knowledge-base/kbi/0017/index.rst

 There is a datalad dataset with an annex and a number of commits.
 Some of those commits added files to the annex, and some might just have added files to git.
 We assume that the last commit has added a number of files to the annex.
+The dataset has not yet been pushed to a sibling.

 The goal is to remove the last commit and all annexed files that were added when the commit was performed.